 Aside from that homemade eggnog ice cream, the only other components to this ice cream pie are the gingersnap crust.
 It's funny that just one little cookie crust can take a simple ice cream into a fit for a holiday dinner dessert.

 If you've never made your own ice cream before, eggnog ice cream is a good place to star!
 I promise it's quite easy and though it takes a little bit of time (mostly waiting for it to chill), it's well worth it.

-Start by putting your 1 C milk and 1 C of the cream into a heavy saucepan and turning the heat onto medium.
-Sprinkle in your cinnamon, nutmeg, cloves, and salt.
+Start by putting milk and 1 cup of the cream into a heavy saucepan over medium heat.
+Sprinkle in cinnamon, nutmeg, cloves, and salt.

-Heat the mixture until it’s just about to come to a boil (but don’t let it reach that point… It should be nice and steamy).
-Then put the heat on low, cover, and let the mixture sit for about half an hour, so the spices can seep.
+Heat the mixture until it’s just about to come to a boil (but don’t let it actually start boiling), then turn heat to low, cover, and let the mixture sit for about 30 minutes so the spices can seep.

 Pick out the cloves and stir in the sugar until it dissolves.

-While you're waiting for your mixture to thicken (should take about 10-15 minutes), place a heat-proof bowl with the remaining 1 C cream over a larger bowl filled with an ice bath.
+While you're waiting for your mixture to thicken (should take about 10-15 minutes), place a heat-proof bowl with the remaining 1 cup cream over a larger bowl filled with an ice bath.

 And once your mixture coats the back of the spoon, strain the heated mixture into the cold cream, stirring constantly.